ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

   - lower/remove the reliance on  big commercial entities (looking at you facebook/whatsapp google etc) to exchange data by making this service good enough.
   - remove the need to install specific programs/apps to communicate (should work with a browser and http protocol)
   - offer the possibility for anyone savvy enough to roll out their own instance of this chat server with their own domain or simply an ip
-  - offer the possibility for end to end encryption (managed by the user) (gpg messages via the api)
+  - offer the possibility for end to end encryption (managed by the user) (gpg messages via an api)
   - offer a free service that will remain free and ad free ( temporary.chat )

 - possible future business/support offer: